Mushy96/vorp_goldmine/README.md

 ======================================

-- For this script I used vorp_graverobbing and added to it to make it into a mining scriptso all props to the creators of that script
+- For this script I used vorp_graverobbing and added to it to make it into a mining script so all props to the creators of that script
+Hope you enjoy this it has a mini game for mining rocks